St. Paul Hmong Museum Vandalized Overnight

 MINNEAPOLIS (WCCO) – St. Paul police responded to the Hmong Cultural Center Museum Wednesday morning after it had been vandalized overnight.

 Program Director Mark Pfeifer arrived at his work on University Avenue to discover it covered in white paint.
-Pfeifer reported the vandalism to SPPD who deployed officers to document the criminal damage.READ MORE: Minneapolis Shooting Leaves 12-Year-Old In Critical Condition, Police Say
+Pfeifer reported the vandalism to SPPD who deployed officers to document the criminal damage.READ MORE: 'They're Out There Running For Their Life': Former Afghan Describes Danger Educated Girls Face There

 According to SPPD, a group of three people has been seen on surveillance footage splashing white paint over the signs and painting the phrase, “life, liberty, victory” around 3:45 a.m.

-Pfeifer said the paint caused damage to the center’s new sign and lock system.MORE NEWS: 'We Need To Do Something': Minnesota Mothers Work To Help Those Struggling With Suicide
+Pfeifer said the paint caused damage to the center’s new sign and lock system.READ MORE: 13-Year-Old Saves 4 Sisters From House Fire In Webster, Wisconsin

+The Minnesota chapter of the Council on American-Islamic Relations condemned the incident calling it “racist vandalism” on Wednesday evening.

+“We call on local, state and national law enforcement authorities to treat this incident as a hate crime and for elected officials to condemn it and work to pass hate crime legislation that has been outlined by many civil rights organizations,” said CAIR-MN’s Executive Director Jaylani Hussein.

 No arrests have been made and the case remains under investigation.